Playing the social media game: how publishers can learn and benefit from social

 If this is the case, publishers need to reinvent the news, redefining the format rather than the content itself.

-On a panel with Reach, Arc XP, and Ladbible Group, the discussion turned to how publishers can achieve this and successfully grow audiences in the social age.
+On a panel with Reach, Arc XP, The Independent and Ladbible Group, the discussion turned to how publishers can achieve this and successfully grow audiences in the social age.

 2 key lessons to takeaway for meaningful audience growth in the social age